 How We Help

-Drone image processing requires specialty configured compute resources.
-DroneData GPU equipped Render Engines deliver the performance to minimize render times over any other solution.
+Image processing, pattern recognition, artificial intelligence and machine learning require specialty configured compute resources.
+DroneData GPU accelerated and dedicated servers deliver the performance to minimize project time over any other provider solution.

 Analytics for pixel based data requires the development of a new class of apps.
 DroneData provides the environment to develop, distribute and execute applications as sensors advance.

-DroneData dedicated infrastructure enables small to large enterprises to receive the value of integrating big data captured by drones into their operations by seamless accessibility to project deliverables.
+DroneData dedicated infrastructure enables small to large enterprises to receive the value of integrating intelligent big data into their operations by seamless accessibility to project deliverables.

 What We Do

 Drone specific applications have drone specific infrastructure requirements.
 Get the processing horsepower your business needs to quickly deploy and operate applications.
 Leave behind per minute virtual server invoicing and complexities.
 Maximize operating profits with a straightforward infrastructure solution that can be scaled and accessorized as needed.

 Take your office mobile knocking down productivity barriers and spend more time in the field.
 Access your business applications executing from one high performance data center environment and from any device.
 Mobile access and a familiar Windows environment will keep your team in high productivity mode regardless of location.

 Drone produced data sets continue to swell in size from megabytes to gigabytes and beyond.
 The time spent moving data from the field to initiate processing, delays project delivery.
 Connect your favorite cloud storage provider at 1+ Gbps speeds to DroneData servers to drastically reduce data transfer times and start processing quicker.

 Turning Data Into Dollars